- 24 Hours inside the President’s Bunker

 Vice President Cheney, Secretary of State Condoleezza Rice, and others make decisions at a lightning pace with little or no deliberation, he’s there to lend his support.

-The moment the South Tower collapsed at 9:59 that morning.
+The moment South Tower collapsed at 9:59 that morning.
 It was an unbelievable and tragic sight.
 I knew that America would never be the same again.
-In an instant, we became a nation at war and we may be at war for a generation to come.
+In an instant, we became a nation at war and may be at war for generations.

 What do you hope people learn from your story?